Uk

 Some dentists provide a complete tooth implant price with everything included, while others break it down so you can see the cost of each individual component and procedure.

-When you receive a quote for dental work, be sure to check whether the following things are included or will be charged separately:
+When you receive a quote for dental work, be sure to check if the fee includes the following items or if they will have a separate cost:

 What's included in the cost?
 Make sure you know.